Home PageGalleryWhat's New?Links

 lighting setup

-Lighting is arguably the most important factor in creating good-looking three-dimensional rendered computer artwork.
-You can spend 90 per cent of your effort creating an incredibly detailed, richly textured model, but it can look awful when you render it if you don’t pay attention to the lighting.
+Lighting is without a doubt the most important factor in creating realistic three-dimensional rendered computer artwork, and the hardest to master.
+All the effort that goes into creating an incredibly detailed, richly textured model can be wasted if the rendering doesn't pay meticulous attention to the lighting.
 On the other hand, the right lighting setup can make even mediocre models look good

 In space, the lighting is usually fairly simple.
-You typically have a big, bright light (the sun) and one or more smaller, dimmer sources that shine only because they reflect the light from the sun (planets and moons, for example).
-Such a simple lighting setup, while strictly accurate in the physical sense, would not necessarily produce an attractive piece of artwork.
-In this kind of artwork, the glaring, high-contrast light of space often must be tempered by the addition and placement of other subtle light sources in a scene in order to create a pleasing image.
+There's typically a big, bright light (the sun) and one or more smaller, dimmer sources that shine only because they reflect the light from the sun (the surfaces of planets and moons, for example).
+Such a simple lighting setup, while strictly accurate in the physical sense, does not necessarily make for attractive artwork.
+To make a good-looking image with artistic merit, the glaring, high-contrast light of space must be tempered by the addition and placement of other subtle light sources in a scene.

-Version 4 and later of trueSpace has a “radiosity renderer,” which accurately models the reflection of light among objects in a scene.
-However, using radiosity drastically increases render times to the point that you have to do a tradeoff to decide whether to use radiosity or to approximate its effects by just adding multiple lights.
+Versions 4 and later of trueSpace have a "radiosity renderer," which accurately models the reflection of light among the various objects in a scene.
+But using radiosity drastically increases render times to the point that it's a tradeoff to decide whether to use it or just approximate the effects of light reflections by adding multiple lights.

 Top of Text